chesapeaketechnology/mqtt-azure-event-hubs-connector/README.md

 1. Run the following command to build the Java Application and Docker Container
     1. `./gradlew clean build dockerBuildImage`

+### Run the Docker Container

+Execute the following command to run the docker container.
+1. `docker run chesapeaketechnology/mqtt-azure-event-hub-connector:0.1.0-snapshot`

 ## Changelog

 ##### [0.1.0]() - TBD